 USC Annenberg Professor Paolo Sigismondi discusses the translation and soft power implications of "cool."

-The new edition of Bruce Gregory's list features works by CPD Faculty Fellows James Pamment and Philip Seib as well as Joseph S. Nye, Jr.'s take on sharp power.
+The new edition of Bruce Gregory's list features works by CPD Faculty Fellows Kathy Fitzpatrick, James Pamment and R.S.
+Zaharna, and the latest issue of the student-run Public Diplomacy Magazine.

 Gregory M. Tomlin's new article in Military Review highlights the value of meaningful, face-to-face contact between U.S. military personnel and residents of foreign nations.